jbe/vocco/notes/README.md

 The supported note format extensions are: md, mkd, markdown, textile and rdoc.

-Browse around the source code if you like -- hover just above these paragraphs to reveal the file list.
+Browse around the source code if you like -- mouse over the header just above this text to see a file list.

 &hearts;